google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 In simple terms, the hotter an object is, the more infrared energy it releases.

-Your infrared thermometer picks up that infrared radiation converts it into electricity, and uses the amount of electricity being produced to determine exactly how hot it is.
+Your infrared thermometer picks up that infrared radiation, converts it into electricity, and uses the electricity produced to determine exactly how hot it is.

-Infrared radiation is what we refer to as heat and is one of many forms of radiation on the electromagnetic spectrum.
-To measure the amount of infrared radiation being given off by a specific object, a handheld infrared thermometer focuses it through a lens, in a manner similar to light.
+Infrared radiation is heat and one of many forms of radiation on the electromagnetic spectrum.
+A handheld infrared thermometer focuses it through a lens like a light to measure the amount of infrared radiation being given off by a specific object.

 How to Use an Infrared Thermometer

-One of the benefits of infrared thermometers is just how easy they are to use.
-For most temperature gun models, all you’ll need to do is point your thermometer at whatever you want to measure the temperature of, pull the trigger, and read the display.
+One of the benefits of infrared thermometers is just how easy they are to use. or most temperature gun models, you’ll you’llo point your thermometer at whatever you want to measure the temperature of, pull the trigger, and read the display.

-Compared to other thermometers, this can be done at range, which is ideal for situations where you don’t want to get your hands close to the heat.
+Compared to other thermometers, this can be done at a range, ideal for situations without getting your hands close to the heat.

-There are, however, a few things to take into consideration when using an infrared thermometer to help you get the most accurate readings.
+However, there are a few things to consider when using an infrared thermometer to help you get the most accurate readings.

 The Distance to Target Ratio

-The distance to the target ratio of your Infrared Heat Gun Thermometer is an indication of how large a circle of surface area the thermometer will read at a specific range.
+The distance to the target ratio of your Infrared Heat Gun Thermometer indicates how large a circle of surface area the thermometer will read at a specific range.

-For instance, if your thermometer has a 12:1 ratio, it will measure the temperature of a 1-inch diameter circle of whatever you are pointing it at from 12-feet away.
+For instance, if your thermometer has a 12:1 ratio, it will measure the temperature of a 1-inch diameter circle of whatever you point it at from 12 feet away.

-This is an important ratio to keep in mind, so you have a clear idea of how far away from an object you have to hold your Infrared Heat Gun Thermometer to measure the temperature and not the temperature of the surface around it.
+This is a crucial ratio to keep in mind, so you have a clear idea of how far away from an object you have to hold your Infrared Heat Gun Thermometer to measure the temperature, not the temperature of the surface around it.

-As great as they are, your Infrared Heat Gun Thermometer can’t see through a glass, clear plastic, or water.
-If you are pointing your infrared thermometer out the window, you just measure the surface temperature of the glass.
+As great as they are, your Infrared Heat Gun Thermometer can’t scan’trough glass, clear plastic, or water. f you are pointing your infrared thermometer out the window, you just measure the surface temperature of the glass.

-Infrared thermometers can also have trouble getting accurate readings from highly-polished metals because they tend to reflect ambient infrared energy more effectively than they emit their own infrared radiation.
+Infrared thermometers can also have trouble getting accurate readings from highly polished metals because they tend to reflect ambient infrared energy more effectively than they emit their infrared radiation.

 What Features to Consider When Buying an IR Thermometer